- Histrionic Personality Disorder affects approximately 2% of the population.

 Sending out sexually charged signals and dressing in sexually provocative ways may be part of the pattern for individuals with HPD.
 Not unexpectedly, such overt efforts to attract the sexual gaze of others can be experienced as a threat to friends whose partners may be the target of these efforts.
 This perceived threat can lead these friends to “break up” with the person displaying histrionic behaviors, as an act of both self-preservation and relationship protection.

 Histrionic individuals tend to burn bridges in relationships, but they don’t necessarily mourn these losses the same way others might.
-Former friends, ex-partners, and family members may experience symptoms of depression or suffer from grief and isolation as they fall out of focus for the person with HPD.
+Family members, including partners, may experience symptoms of depression or suffer from grief and isolation as they try to cope with this person's behavior.
+For friends and partners who have formed close relationships that they assumed were reciprocated may be baffled by the behavior of the person with HPD as they fall out of focus with that person.
 Histrionic individuals are able to let go of past failures and keep their eyes trained on their next potential conquest.

 Kind of Narcissistic, Kind of Not

 While histrionic people may crave the same level of attention that narcissists do, the type of attention that satisfies them is markedly different from what narcissists seek.
 Narcissists have inflated self-images which are maintained through shows of admiration and praise from others.
 Individuals with HPD often have low self-esteem, and their hunger for attention is satisfied whether they receive positive or negative attention.
 They may willingly make fools of themselves if it will get them the attention they crave; a narcissist, however, will do everything possible to avoid losing face as their self-image is everything to them.

 8 Symptoms of Histrionic Personality Disorder